hci-a-if-its-2019/final-project-hooray-team/readme.md

 - Give mark/sign to the required field in a form
 - Make the active page is affordable to click from the main tab
 - Give an easy-to-read explanation for each form field
+- Merge some form with same context to one page (example question and answer)

 ### Dont's
 - Don't show every message the same color
 - Don't put new field/section at the invisible part of the screen
 - Don't put a form field which is unnecessary for the user
+- Don't refresh each time user adding something that repetitive (example creating questions)